dilipthelip/ApacheKafka/README.md

 ### How to create a Topic?

 -	Run the following command **kafka-topics.bat --create --topic my_topic -zookeeper localhost:2181 --replication-factor 1 --partitions 1**.
+	-	**partitions**	-	Partitions is the base for Sacalability and achieve high levels of throughput.
+Check the **Kafka Partiotions** section below.
 -	You will notice the following line in the command line window.
 -	WARNING: Due to limitations in metric names, topics with a period ('.') or underscore ('_') could collide.
 To avoid issues it is best to use either, but not both.
 -	Created topic "my_topic".